manojmadduri/manojmadduri/README.md

 ## 🚀 What I'm Currently Working On

 I am currently working on several projects, including:
+- **Real-Time Financial Data Streaming Platform:** Leveraging Apache Kafka and Spring Boot to process high-volume real-time data streams efficiently.
-- **An Online Bookstore** using Java Spring Boot for back-end and React.js for front-end, implementing advanced features like recommendation systems and real-time notifications.
+- **Modern E-Commerce Platform:** Enhancing an online bookstore application with Java Spring Boot for the backend and React.js for the frontend, implementing advanced features like recommendation systems and real-time notifications.
-- **Microservices Architecture** for various applications to enhance scalability and maintainability.
-- **Cloud Infrastructure Optimization** with AWS services to improve application performance and reduce costs.
+- **Cloud Infrastructure Optimization:** Optimizing AWS services like EC2, ECS, and S3 to improve application performance, scalability, and cost efficiency.

 ## 🤝 Looking to Collaborate On

 I am looking to collaborate on:
 - **Open Source Projects** related to full stack development, especially those involving Java, Spring Boot, and React.js.
-- **Innovative Web Applications** that require scalable and high-performance backend architectures.
+- **Microservices Architecture Projects** requiring expertise in distributed systems, REST APIs, and Kafka-based messaging solutions.
-- **Cloud-based Solutions** utilizing AWS or Azure to leverage cloud technologies for enhanced application delivery.
+- **Cloud-Native Solutions** utilizing AWS or Kubernetes to deliver scalable, secure, and high-performance applications.

 ## 🙋‍♂️ Looking for Help With

 I am looking for help with:
+- **AI-Powered Solutions:** Exploring practical applications of machine learning and AI frameworks like TensorFlow to enhance user experiences.
-- **Advanced Kubernetes Configurations** to optimize deployment strategies for complex applications.
+- **Advanced Kubernetes Configurations:** Optimizing deployment strategies and scaling complex applications.
-- **Cutting-edge Front-end Technologies** to keep up with the latest trends and improve user experience.
-- **Performance Tuning** for large-scale applications to handle high concurrency and data processing efficiently.
+- **Performance Tuning:** Improving the efficiency of large-scale systems to handle high concurrency and data throughput.

-🌱 I’m currently learning **Advanced techniques in Kotlin, Kafka and microservices architecture**
+🌱 I’m currently learning

+- **Artificial Intelligence and Machine Learning:** Developing AI-powered solutions and exploring tools like PyTorch and TensorFlow.
+- **Advanced Kubernetes Configurations:** Diving deeper into auto-scaling, service mesh, and deployment optimization techniques.
+- **Serverless Computing:** Mastering AWS Lambda and Fargate for scalable and cost-effective architectures.
+- **GraphQL APIs:** Building flexible, efficient APIs to optimize data fetching and enhance developer experience.

-💬 Ask me about **React, Spring Boot, RESTful API , SQL , AWS**
+💬 Ask me about **React, Angular, Spring Boot, RESTful API , SQL and NoSQL Databases: , AWS and Cloud Solutions:*

 ⚡ Fun fact **I think I am funny**